picselliahq/picsellia-end-to-end-project/README.md

 ## Setup the environment variables

-Create a `.env` file in the root directory of this project and add to it your API Token.
-You can retrieve it in your profile page on Picsellia.
+Create a `.env` file in the root directory of this project and add to it your **API_TOKEN** that you can retrieve it in your profile page on Picsellia and your **ORGANIZATION_ID** that you can retrieve from the url in the browser in this format: https://app.picsellia.com/ORGANIZATION_ID/dashboard

 ```
 API_TOKEN="YOUR_API_TOKEN"